Meller Möbelfabrik: Products

 For its furniture, Meller Möbelfabrik was the holder of some patents such as for a piece of furniture convertible into a desk or a special cabinet insert.

-In the mid-1950s, when bookcases became fashionable, MMM had the brand name "Socrates Wohnmöbel" for these models in order to appeal to the educated Kundschaft.
+In the mid-1950s, when bookcases became fashionable, MMM had the brand name "Socrates Wohnmöbel" for these models in order to appeal to educated customers.
 The name was so well received by customers that the entire furniture range was soon sold under this name.

 The furniture was sold throughout Federal Republic to wholesalers and retailers for home furniture, bank furnishings and school furniture.
 The trademark with the superimposed MMM was used from around 1930.
 Probably the most prominent end customer was Emperor Haile Selassie of Ethiopia, who bought a study of MMM.